quantiacs/documentation/en/source/user_guide/local_development.md

 pyenv local name_of_environment
 ```

-*If everything is set up properly, the virtual environment will automatically activate/deactivate on entering/leaving the directory.
+*If everything is set up properly, the virtual environment will automatically activate/deactivate on entering/leaving the directory.*
-If not, alternatively use: pyenv activate/deactivate name_of_enviroment*
+*Alternatively use: pyenv activate/deactivate name_of_enviroment*

 This command installs the Quantiacs library: